-A simple example of such operations is the (possibly periodic) bias-flip~\cite{Li2016, Liu2018}.
+A simple example of such operations is the (possibly periodic) bias flip~\cite{Li2016, Liu2018}.
 This is depicted in Fig.~\ref{fig:biasflip}.
-If the aim of the agent is e.g.\ to outperform the diode bridge for the task of rectifying the voltage with minimal loss, the bias flip can in principle succeed provided that the signal-to-noise ratio is not too high~\cite{Liu2018}.
-(Rectification is further discussed in~\ref{append:sec-dist}.)
-Another simple example is a phase shift, which shifts the time-label along.
-As toy examples of these, consider a voltage time series $\vec{\mathcal{V}}=(V_1,V_2,V_3,V_4)^T$.
-An example of the bias flip transformation denoted by $O_{bf}$ and a phase shift transformation denoted by $O_{ps}$ is given, respectively, by the following $4\times 4$ orthogonal matrices.
+If the aim of the agent is, e.g.\ to outperform the diode bridge for the task of rectifying the voltage with minimal loss, the bias flip can, in principle, succeed provided that the signal-to-noise ratio is not too high~\cite{Liu2018}.
+(Rectification is further discussed in~Appendix \ref{append:sec-dist}.)
+Another simple example is a phase shift, which shifts the time label along.
+As toy examples of these, consider a voltage time series $\vec{\mathcal{V}}=(V_1,V_2,V_3,V_4)^{\dagger}$.
+An example of the bias-flip transformation denoted by $O_{BF}$ and a phase-shift transformation denoted by $O_{PS}$ is given, respectively, by the following $4\times 4$ orthogonal matrices: